IFB-ElixirFr/biosphere-microcloud/mysql/README.md

 This component is the MySQL server for MicroScope.

-The installation of the MySQL server is based is based on official docker images for MySQL.
+The installation of the MySQL server is based on official docker images for MySQL.
 See [1] and [2] for some documentation.

 ## Parameters